Actis: A Strictly Local Union-Find Decoder: Almost-Local UF

 In a timestep each node runs whichever procedure matches \verb|stage| out of the four in \cref{alg:node_advance}.

-Stage \verb|growing| is simply a change of \verb|support|s: each node in an active cluster increments the \verb|support| of edges around it, if not already fully grown.
+Stage \verb|growing| is simply a change of \verb|growth|s: each node in an active cluster increments the \verb|growth| of edges around it, if not already fully grown.

 \Cref{fig:almost_local_merging} shows a \verb|merging| example.
-In \verb|merging| two processes happen: flooding and anyon annihilation.
-Flooding is as described in \cref{sec:helios}: each node looks at its accessibles; if it sees a lower \verb|CID| than its own, it updates its own to match it.
-Additionally, the node updates its \verb|pointer| toward that accessible.
+In \verb|merging| two processes occur: flooding and anyon annihilation.
+Flooding is as described in \cref{sec:helios}: each node looks at its access; if it sees a lower \verb|CID| than its own, it updates its own to match it.
+Additionally, the node updates its \verb|pointer| toward that neighbour.
 This ensures following the pointers always leads to the correct root promised by \verb|CID|.
 In anyon annihilation, any node with an anyon relays it in the direction of its pointer.
-At the end of this stage, a cluster has an odd number of defects iff its root has an anyon.
+At the end of this stage, a cluster's defect count is odd iff its root has an anyon.

+Ideally, pointers are updated \emph{before} anyons are relayed.
+However, the practicality of this depends on the hardware implementation so in this paper we assume the worse case and relay anyons in the direction of pointers from the \emph{previous} timestep.

 Stage \verb|presyncing| determines which clusters are active.
-Note in \cref{fig:3D_surface_code}(a) boundary nodes have lower \verb|ID|s than bulk nodes.
+Note in \cref{fig:surface_code}(a) boundary nodes are of lower \verb|ID| than detectors.
 This ensures that if a cluster touches a boundary, its root is a boundary node.
 Each root can thus determine if its cluster is active by checking if itself is a boundary node and if it has an anyon, by \cref{lem:cluster_activity}.
 In \verb|presyncing|, roots of active clusters set their \verb|active| attribute to \verb|true|; every other node sets theirs to \verb|false|.